malithj/scaling-book/gpus.md

 Here are some problems to work through that test some of the content above.
 Answers are provided, but it’s probably a good idea to try to answer the questions before looking, pen and paper in hand.

-**Question 1 [CUDA cores]:** How many fp32 CUDA cores does an H100 have?
+**Question 1 [CUDA cores]:** How many fp32 CUDA cores (ALUs) does an H100 have?
 B200?
 How does this compare to the number of independent ALUs in a TPU v5p?

 {% details Click here for the answer. %}